theNewDynamic/thenewdynamic.org/_drafts/2016-08-09-Static-CMS-Concept-Forge-The-Guild.md

 ---

 Steve Schofield has been exploring various content management concepts, including Content Management as a Service (CMaaS), and API-driven strategies at the Beach blog, "The Guild."
-Beach is the maker of the desktop static site generator app,&nbsp;[Hammer for Mac](http://hammerformac.com/), and the [Forge](https://getforge.com/) static hosting service.
+Beach is the maker of the desktop static site generator app, [Hammer for Mac](http://hammerformac.com/), and the [Forge](https://getforge.com/) static hosting service.

 Quoting Christian Owens, CEO at Paddle on using Contentful with the Hammer app, he writes: